If you wish to add or amend a word/phrase please submit your request using this online form.

 Services delivered include events for prospective students and admission into UCD programmes.
-Registry also manages and supports the key areas of fees, grants, curriculum, timetabling, registration and assessments.
+Registry also manages and supports the key areas of fees, grants, curriculum, timetabling, registration, assessment and conferring.

 Students can also use UView to look at their student record.
 They access it through the Registration, Fees & Assessment menu in SISWeb.

 The Student Record team in UCD Registry is responsible for updating a student's record on foot of receiving official notification from their College or School Office.
 This is managed through the Student Decisions menu in InfoHub.

 |Workload||Student workload is the amount of time spent by a student on university study, including both scheduled contact time (lectures, tutorials, laboratories, workshops, etc.) and individual (or group) study and is measured through the allocation of ECTS credits.|

-• A subsequent registration to the module is treated as a first attempt.
+• If you register to the module again it is treated as a first attempt

 • Fee implications may apply